 The Benefits Of Gelatin For Dogs

-Fortunately, this doesn’t necessarily mean they need to have the same treat as you.
-So if you want to carry on eating your own sugar-free Jello without sharing with your dog due to the health risks, then why not give them their very own special treat instead?
-In this case, it can be smart to have a selection of tasty dog treats available.
+So if you want to carry on eating your own sugar-free Jello treats without sharing them with your dog due to the health risks, why not give them their very own special treat instead?

-Overall, a standard sugar-based Jello product is unlikely to be hazardous to your dog’s health in small amounts, although it also has very few benefits to offer by itself.
+Overall, a standard sugar-based Jello product is unlikely to be hazardous to your dog’s health in small quantities… but it also has very few benefits to offer by itself.

 But if the Jello contains artificial sweeteners and Xylitol then it can be very hazardous, so it’s best to keep it away from your dog entirely.